 Want to stay modern and minimal?
 You can make a sleek statement by displaying your dessert with only the frosting, and no extra decorations or borders.

 Top and bottom borders create a more complete presentation.
+Take a look at Restaurant Eve’s Birthday Cake for inspiration!
 We’ll go over the ins and outs of piping borders in more detail in the tutorial below.